 Increased market volatility due to climate change affects all industries related to the construction sector, including mobility, energy, and infrastructure.
 As a result, consumer preference is shifting to sustainability initiatives.
-Sunrun pioneered a business model that enables many more individual homeowners to pay for and install solar panels and batteries.
+Sunrun pioneered a business model that enables more households to access solar panels and batteries.
 Since its beginning in 2007, the company has grown from two graduate students in an attic to more than 4,000 employees.

 In this interview, Sunrun CEO Lynn Jurich talks about the importance of creating win–win models with the utilities industry, the essential benefits of diversity and inclusion, and what it takes to lead in these disruptive times.

 Katy George: The word disruptor is thrown around a lot, but it’s certainly true of Sunrun.
 How did that happen?